dyedgreen/schroedinger/design.md

 Psi/Y value is arbitrary as I don't require a normalized wave-function)

 -> Start initially using a simpler method that converges linearly (bracketing):
--> Note: the bracketing method only works for points where the function crosses the x-axis (ie wont work for x^2)
+-> Note: the bracketing method only works for points where the function crosses the x-axis (ie won't work for x^2)